 I now know so much more about PDA and have developed my experience as more children that we support are recognised with this condition, often because we have brought it to the attention of parents and teachers.
 I can provide a training day on PDA for your school or service.
-We will be putting on an open course here in Lancashire after Easter.
-I've run this a number of times recently and it's always a valuable day of learning together.
+We will be putting on open courses here in Lancashire (look at our home or training pages for details).
 We explore anxiety and its effects and look at the core characteristics of PDA and how to recognise them.
 We then look at the strategies suggested, discuss case studies and our own experiences and build a profile of the child that you know so you have a plan to take away with you.
 If you'd like this training at your school, college, service, parents group or charity, please get in touch by clicking here.

 Get teacher resources, including the mind map above from the PDA Society website.